 - Surprise cash counts of petty cash must be done by a senior official person on time to time to assures the accuracy of cash balances in a petty cash register.

 - Internal auditor of the organization shall be instructed to do surprise checks and voucher checking to have a better control over cash.

 Note: Petty cash register shall not the form part of the double entry system.

 Procedure relating to petty cash fund and journal entries:

 Petty cash fund is created by cash withdrawing from bank and handing over to the person who maintains petty cash fund.
-In smaller organization the amount received from the debtor (in cash) shall also part of cash
+In a smaller organization, the amount received from the debtor (in cash) shall also part of a cash

 Contra – Petty Cash A/c Dr. xxxx